msteffan/fundamentals/01_chapter/02_lesson.md

 ##How Your Computer is Organized

-Before we tell the computer what to do, it's important to understand what it is you will be manipulating.
+Before you tell the computer what to do, it's important to understand what exactly you will be manipulating.
 You're probably used to seeing a graphical representation of files and folders as icons in a list or in columns.
+This is called a Graphical User Interface.

 ![Folders in the GUI](../assets/chapter1/FileSystem.gif)